aasalav/gdp-training_model/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

-1. How other developers suggested breaking into the field (what education to pursue)?
-2. What factors about an individual contributed to salary?
-3. How bias played a role in the suggestions of developers for how to break into the field?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
-5. How were bootcamps assisting with increasing diversity in tech careers?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis here.
-This README also serves as a template for students to follow in creating their own project README files.
+For this project, I want to find which parameters are good element predictors for GDP per capita for countries within SCHENGEN economic zone using a dataset from https://databank.worldbank.org/.
+For that I used available data from 1975 to 2024.

+* Compare two commonly used models Linear Regression (LR) and Random Forest (RF)
+* Present the 2 models and explain their strengths and weakness and compared

+Main objective of the project is to
+Identify top indicators that can predict GDP

+How?
+1. Using two commonly used models Linear Regression (LR) and Random Forest (RF)
+2. Compare the 2 models and explain their strengths and weakness.

 ## File Descriptions <a name="files"></a>

-There are 3 notebooks available here to showcase work related to the above questions.
-Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
+There is 1 Jupyther notebooks available that contains all the analysis and the codes.
+This file follows the crisp-dm methodology or Cross-industry standard process for data mining (link: Cross-industry standard process for data mining - Wikipedia )

+The document is divided following these structure to help navigate the different sections

+- [Step 1: Data Understanding]
+- [Step 2: Data Preparation]
+- [Step 3: Data Modelling]
+    - [3 A) Linear Regression Models]
+    - [3 A.1 LR Performance Comparison]
+    - [3 B) Random Forest Models]
+    - [3 B.1 RF Performance Comparison]
+    - [3 C) Comparison LR vs RF]
+- [Step 4: Conclusions]

 Markdown cells were used to assist in walking through the thought process for individual steps.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.

 ## Results<a name="results"></a>